philbertshea/tp/docs/DeveloperGuide.md

    1. Test case: `att -i 1 -w 5`<br>
       Expected: First contact is marked as attended for week 5.
 (Provided he satisfies the restrictions of the mark attendance command)

-   1. Test case: `att -i 1 -w 5`<br>
+   1. Test case: `att -t T01 -w 5`<br>
-      Expected: Expected: No student is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+      Expected: All students in the tutorial group T01 are marked as attended for week 5.
+(Provided the restrictions of the mark attendance command are satisfied)

    1. Other incorrect delete commands to try: `att`, `att -i x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+      Expected: Error messages describing the error.

 ### Lab Score